isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 		<font color="#009427"><b>Q8.
 Whom can I contact for queries about the Workfare Income Supplement scheme?</b></font></summary>
 You can contact CPF Board via the following channels for your Workfare Income Supplement scheme enquiries:
 <ol>
-<li style="font-size:15.5px">Write to us via our <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/FeedbackSubscription/Index?section=wis">Online Enquiry</a> Form</li>
+<li style="font-size:15.5px">Write to us via our <a href="https://www.cpf.gov.sg/eSvc/Web/FeedbackSubscription/Index?section=wis" class="hyperlink">Online Enquiry</a> Form</li>
-<li style="font-size:15.5px">Write to us via <a class="hyperlink" href="https://www.cpf.gov.sg/eSvc/Web/Services/MyMailbox/MyMailboxLanding">My Mailbox</a> using your Singpass log in</li>
+<li style="font-size:15.5px">Write to us via <a href="https://www.cpf.gov.sg/eSvc/Web/Services/MyMailbox/MyMailboxLanding" class="hyperlink">My Mailbox</a> using your Singpass log in</li>
 </ol></details>
 <details><summary>
 <font color="#009427"><b>Q9.
 How can I change the mode of payment for my Workfare Income Supplement (WIS) payout?</b></font></summary>
-You may update your bank account details by logging into the Workfare Portal at <a class="hyperlink" href="http://www.workfare.gov.sg">workfare.gov.sg</a>.<br><br>
+You may update your bank account details by logging into the Workfare Portal at <a href="http://www.workfare.gov.sg" class="hyperlink">workfare.gov.sg</a>.<br><br>
 </details>
 <details><summary>
 <font color="#009427"><b>
 Q10.
 How much Workfare Income Supplement (WIS) will I get?</b></font></summary>
 The Workfare Income Supplement (WIS) payout depends on your age and income.
-You may use the online <a class="hyperlink" href="https://www.workfare.gov.sg/Pages/Calculator.aspx">WIS calculator</a> to estimate the amount of WIS you will receive.<br><br>
+You may use the online <a href="https://www.workfare.gov.sg/Pages/Calculator.aspx" class="hyperlink">WIS calculator</a> to estimate the amount of WIS you will receive.<br><br>
 As announced at Budget 2022, WIS will be enhanced from Work Year 2023.
-Click <a href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf" class="hyperlink">here</a> to find out more about the upcoming WIS enhancements.<br><br>
+Click <a class="hyperlink" href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf">here</a> to find out more about the upcoming WIS enhancements.<br><br>
 <table>
 <thead>
   <tr>
-    <th style="text-align:center; vertical-align:middle" rowspan="3"><br><br>Your age in the work year</th>
+    <th rowspan="3" style="text-align:center; vertical-align:middle"><br><br>Your age in the work year</th>
-    <th style="text-align:center; vertical-align:middle" colspan="4">Maximum WIS payout per year</th>
+    <th colspan="4" style="text-align:center; vertical-align:middle">Maximum WIS payout per year</th>
   </tr>
   <tr>
-    <th style="text-align:center; vertical-align:middle" colspan="2">If you are employed</th>
+    <th colspan="2" style="text-align:center; vertical-align:middle">If you are employed</th>
-    <th style="text-align:center; vertical-align:middle" colspan="2">If you are self-employed</th>
+    <th colspan="2" style="text-align:center; vertical-align:middle">If you are self-employed</th>
   </tr>
   <tr>
     <th style="text-align:center; vertical-align:middle">In 2022<br></th>